Student transport: The Netherlands

-In the Netherlands, there isn't an organized form of student transport on a large scale.
+In the Netherlands, there is not an organized form of student transport on a large scale.

 Children who attend kindergarten are usually brought by their parents.

 Almost all students at elementary school go to school by foot, as they live close by the school.
 Students who live further away, go by bike.

 When the students go to high school, they usually go by bike.
-When the student has a handicap (or goes to a special education school) and is therefore not able to go to school by a regular bike, he or she gets a budget from the municipality to pay for a taxi to go to school with (with a normal taxi, there aren't different taxis for student who go to school) or for an annual season ticket so the students can use public transport.
+When the student has a handicap (or goes to a special education school) and is therefore not able to go to school by a regular bike, they get a budget from the municipality to pay for a taxi to go to school with (with a normal taxi, there are not different taxis for student who go to school) or for an annual season ticket so the students can use public transport.

 When the students go to college, they get an annual season ticket from the government, so they can use the public transport 'for free' ('For free', because when the government introduced this scheme in the 1990s, students yearly budgets were cut as a result, without a choice for students to opt in or out).